asyncapi/asyncapi-react/docs/theme-modification.md

-# Theme
+# Theme Modification

 ## Overview

-This file describe how `ThemeInterface` look and how apply the new styles for specific parts of `AsyncApi` component.
+This document describes `ThemeInterface` and explains how you can apply the new styles for specific parts of the AsyncApi component.

 ## Definition

+See the basic definition of the interface:

 ``` ts
 type styledCss = string | InterpolationValue[];